HR Degrees & Certificates Offered at Columbus State University

-Columbus State University is also featured in our ranking of the 20 Best Master’s in Human Resources (Campus-based).
+Columbus State University is also featured in our ranking of the 30 Most Affordable Online Bachelor’s in Human Resource Management.

 About Columbus State University

 Columbus State University got its start in the late 1950s as a junior college.
 Over the course of time, the school has grown from having 15 faculty members and about 300 students in its first-year class to its current incarnation as a four-year state university, with 8,000+ students.

 Its 132-acre main campus is located in Columbus, Georgia.
 The school also has satellite campuses, which are located on Fort Benning and at River Park.
 CSU’s business school and its theatre department have garnered special recognition for the excellence of these programs.